Simoblaster/expenses-tracker-api-server/README.md

 # Run API Server
 For start nodemon development server run command **npm run start:dev**

-Application will be server on http://localhost:4000
+Application will be served on http://localhost:4000

 # Register a test user
 With Postman execute a POST request at http://localhost:4000/accounts/register with this body: